Difficult Life, Wonderful God!

 With a little coaxing from one of God's creatures, who Adam had named serpent, the woman, who had already felt the desire for it, ate the fruit, and the man ate the fruit, and they did not die.
 They did not die, but their eyes were opened.
 Their eyes were opened to the knowledge of their immortality, and that life was hard, while not losing the knowledge of the goodness of God and his garden.

 And so the toiling continues.
 We grow old.
 We suffer illness.
 Nature happens, sometimes at extreme levels.
-Wrongful, even hateful acts are commited by those living outside of love.
-But when we experience a bit of beauty like seeing a rainbow in a water color sky, or savoring the fragrance in the air after a summer rain, feeling the warm sunshine on our brows, we are reminded that the garden is near.
+Wrongful, even hateful acts are commited by those who live outside of love.
+But when we experience a bit of beauty like seeing a rainbow in a water color sky, or savoring the fragrance that lingers in the air after a summer rain, feeling the warm sunshine on our brows, we are reminded that the garden is near.
 It surrounds us as we live.
-It is where God is and it is were we are when we are in a state of love.
-And while we are there we just might find life to be a little less difficult, feeling peace and ease in the moment, aware of the reality of the good that is in all of us.
+It is where God is and it is where we are when we are in a state of love.
+And while we are there we just might find life to be a little less difficult, feeling peace and comfort in the moment, aware of the reality of the good that exists in each and every one of us.

-Yes!
-The toiling continues, the labors and the hardships.
-But the joys continue also, and keeping our eyes on the joys and on any and every thing that is good, we continue to trust.
+And so the toiling continues, the labors and the hardships.
+But the joys continue also, and keeping our eyes on the joys and on any and every little thing that is good, we continue to trust.
 We hope.
 We persevere.
 Life is hard, but life is good.
 Life is good because God is good.

 It's a wonderful thing!